dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 #### MIME-type sniffing

-The `X-Content-Type-Options` header prevents Internet Explorer from *MIME-sniffing* (determing a file's `Content-Type` from the file's content).
+The `X-Content-Type-Options` header prevents Internet Explorer from *MIME-sniffing* (determining a file's `Content-Type` from the file's content).
 If the server sets the `Content-Type` header to `text/html` with the `nosniff` option set, Internet Explorer renders the content as `text/html` regardless of the file's content.

 Edit the *httpd.conf* file: